 What is Versed?

-Versed, (Midazolam) is an amnestic.
+Versed (Midazolam) is a sedative that causes amnesia.
 It is commonly administered in combination with anesthesia before and during surgery.
 It is also commonly used for minor procedures like colonoscopies so that patients won't remember pain and discomfort.
 However, that does not mean that those sensations will not be experienced.

 Why be concerned about Versed?

-If you are a person who, like us, wishes to be involved in your medical care, want to interact with your treatment providers, and want to be as aware and alert as possible during procedures, then you will want to be aware of this commonly-used drug.
+If you are a person who wishes to be involved in your medical care, want to interact with your treatment providers, and want to be as aware and alert as possible during procedures, then you will want to be aware of this commonly-used drug.

-Our point in writing this is not to say that one should not be anesthetized for certain procedures, or that Versed should not be an option, but rather that:
+We are not saying that people should never be anesthetized, or that sedation should never be an option, but rather that:

-• One should be given a complete description of what is going to be done to them - at whatever level of detail the he or she desires.
+* One should be given a complete description of what is going to be done to them.
 If Versed (conscious sedation) is to be used, the patient should be aware of the amnesia that will result.

-• Attention should be paid to the fact that some people find anesthesia very upsetting mentally, and may well prefer a few minutes of moderate physical discomfort to a longer period of mental discomfort.
+* Attention should be paid to the fact that some people find anesthesia very upsetting and may prefer a few minutes of moderate physical discomfort to a longer period of mental discomfort.
+Versed appears to cause PTSD in some people.

-Having a bad experience blocked from long term memory is not the same as never having had the experience in the first place.
-The bar simply must be higher than this.
+* Having a bad experience blocked from long term memory is not the same as never having had the experience in the first place.
+We think that if they have to make you forget, then they are not taking adequate steps to manage pain and discomfort.

 What can you do?